Kolokial/yet-another-initiative-tracker/README.md

 - Condition Reminders - DS
 - Custom music per player.
 Crossfade between. - DS
 - Setup DB to hold history.
-- investigate websockets to replace webRTC
+- ~~investigate websockets to replace webRTC~~
+- Need to add a heartbeat for refreshes
+- Ability for DMs to have hidden characters in the turn order

 ## Development setup